some1else/responsive-grid-system/README.md

 			+col(12) // in all contexts
 			+hide(handheld) // only hidden in handheld context p
-			+col(4) // in all contexts
-			+col(12, handheld) // only full width in handheld context
+			+col(6, medium, screen) // half the layout size in a few contexts +col(4, huge) // a third of the layout size in a specific context +col(12, handheld) // only full width in handheld context

-Check out the source for the public API and see demo.sass for a more elaborate example
+Check out the source for the public API

 ## Implementation details